Wynncraft/WynncraftAPI/Guides/JAVASCRIPT.md

 https.get('https://api-legacy.wynncraft.com/public_api.php?action=onlinePlayers', (resp) => {
     let data = '';

-    // HTTPS receives the respone in chunks, a chunk of data has been recieved. resp.on('data', (chunk) => {
+    // HTTPS receives the response in chunks, a chunk of data has been recieved. resp.on('data', (chunk) => {
         data += chunk;
     });